Our Town at the King’s Head Theatre

 Most effective was the framing of the play, which broke the fourth wall and had the stage manager (expertly portrayed by Simon Dobson) run us through the action.
 His chorus and spectacular narration, along with the decision to bring to life the cast’s real-world direction, gave a postmodern and oddly filmic quality to the production.
 Highlighting the evening’s very “unreality” brought across Wilder’s bastardised portrayal of almost Randian objectivism (albeit before such a thing existed), pessimistically musing on the inevitability of death while optimistically grasping the preciousness of life.

 The modest King’s Head Theatre is a brilliant place to see this, and the cast keeps the script at arm’s length at all times.
 One could see it as amateurish, but Our Town’s boundless construction is so near-perfect, it would take more than a few weak joints to bring it down.

-Our Town is on at the King’s Head Theatre until 20th July 2013, for further information or to book visit here.
+Our Town is at the King’s Head Theatre until 20th July 2013.
+For further information or to book visit the theatre’s website here.

 Watch actor Tony Bell discuss Our Town here: